Fried Lumpiang Shanghai with hot sauce

 Crispy and Golden Fried Lumpiang Shanghai – A Guide to Cook This Filipino Delight

-No matter what nutritionists might say about fried Lumpiang Shanghai or fried food, there’s an undeniable allure that keeps devoted fans coming back for more!
+No matter what nutritionists might say about crispy Fried Lumpiang Shanghai or deep-fried food, there’s an undeniable allure that keeps devoted fans coming back for more!
 One dish that truly captures the hearts (and taste buds) of many is Lumpiang Shanghai, the popular Filipino version of spring rolls.
 Inspired by Chinese cuisine, these delightful rolls have carved out their own special place in Filipino culture, becoming a beloved choice for appetizers, snacks, or even light meals.

 Serving SizePrice